hphelion/docs.hpcloud.com/apispecs/c1.1/swift/hp-object-storage-api.md

 #### 2.17.2 Enabling Versioning on a Container #### {#x_versions_location)

-The enable versioning on a container, set the X-Versions-Location metadata.
+To enable versioning on a container, set the X-Versions-Location metadata.
 The value is the name of a container.
 The container must already exist.
 If the versions-location container does not exist, the PUT/POST operation will not fail.
-However, when you first attempt to replace an object in the version-enabled container, the PUT operation will fail with a "412 Precondition Failed" error.
+However, when you first attempt to replace an object in the version-enabled container, the PUT operation will fail with a 412 Precondition Failed error.

-This example shows that the mywork container being enabled using priorwork as the versions-location container; it first creates the versions-location container:
+This example shows the _mywork_ container being enabled using _priorwork_ conainer as the versions-location container; it first creates the versions-location container:

     $ curl -i -H 'x-auth-token: HPAuth_1234' https://region-a.geo-1.objects.hpcloudsvc.com/v1/12345678912345/priorwork -X PUT